JanuaryLabs/serverize/src/pages/guides/nuxtjs.md

 > [!NOTE]
 > The Dockerfile tries to automatically pick the right package manager (yarn, npm, or pnpm).
 You can change it to only use the one you prefer.

-#### Run Node.js server
+#### Serve (SSR)

-Continuing from the previous section Dockerfile, add the following content at the end of the Dockerfile to run a Node.js server:
+Continuing from the previous section Dockerfile, add the following content at the end of the Dockerfile:

 ```dockerfile title="Dockerfile"
 FROM base AS release